Dan Bryk: United States

 As a founding member of the Urban Myth Recording Collective, Bryk has collaborated on and/or enabled the commercial release of recordings by Chris Warren, Luke Jackson, Chris Staig, Corey Landis, Lee Feldman, Down By Avalon, Bull City, Nova Social and Amy Allison.

 Bryk is allegedly the inspiration for and subject of David Celia's song "Cactus" and "Stubborn Man" by The Old Ceremony.

 Bryk married McGinn in 2008, relocating to New York City in Spring 2009.
 His long-delayed album Pop Psychology was soft-released in the Fall of 2009 by Urban Myth to an encouraging critical response including several "Best of 2009" lists but Bryk went into hiatus soon after the birth of his child Henry and the record languished in obscurity.

-As a member and organizer of the NYC Dads Group he has become a public advocate for his new role as stay-at-home dad.
+As a member and organizer of the NYC Dads Group he has become a public advocate for his role as stay-at-home dad.

 Bryk scored and contributed original songs to the soundtrack of the as-yet-unreleased 2011 indie short RIPE.

 On Valentine's Day 2012, Bryk released Live at Bread & Circus, a nine-song album of a 2009 concert in Toronto, as a free download.

 Bryk relocated to Dar es Salaam, Tanzania in 2013.
 In August 2013 he publicly announced an expanded reissue of his best-known recording Lovers Leap and another recording possibly titled Lies of Girls and Women.

 At the end of 2013, Bryk moved to Washington, DC.
 He later moved back to Durham, NC towards the end of 2016.